J. Frank Wheaton, Minnesota law pioneer!

 John Wheaton

-*The birth of John Frank Wheaton is celebrated on this date in 1866.
-He was an African-American politician.
+*John Frank Wheaton was born on this date in 1866.
+He was a Black politician and lawyer.

-He was born in Hagerstown, Maryland where his father claimed to be the first black man to vote in that state.
-Wheaton was educated at Stover College in Harpers Ferry, Va., and at Howard University.
-He moved to Minnesota in 1890, living at 1011 East Twenty-Eighth Street.
-There he enrolled in college and became the first African American to graduate from the University of Minnesota Law School.
-Among the many positions that he held were a clerk in Congress, clerk in state legislature, and clerk of municipal court.
+He was born in Hagerstown, Maryland, where his father claimed to be the first Black man to vote in that state.
+Wheaton was educated at Stover College in Harpers Ferry, Va., and Howard University.
+He moved to Minneapolis in 1890, living at 1011 East Twenty-Eighth Street.
+There he enrolled in college and became the first Black to graduate from the University of Minnesota Law School.
+Among his many positions were a clerk in Congress, clerk in the state legislature, and clerk of municipal court.

 In 1896, Wheaton was elected a member of the Minnesota delegation to the Republican Convention in St. Louis.
-Wheaton was the first black man elected to the Minnesota House of Representatives in 1898 from a predominantly immigrant district.
-He was a supporter of civil rights and lobbied for the commissioning of Black officers during the Spanish American War.
+Wheaton was the first Black man elected to the Minnesota House of Representatives in 1898 from a predominantly immigrant district.
+He supported American Civil Rights and lobbied for the commissioning of Black officers during the Spanish American War.
 John Wheaton died in 1938.

 Reference: